miquelromero/nes-css-vue/README.md

 ## Documentation

-The full list of components and their props is available in the vue-nes-css [storybook](https://6776ff893997214c9ddaa7fc-xtnljuvvgs.chromatic.com/).
+The full list of components and their props is available in the nes-css-vue [storybook](https://6776ff893997214c9ddaa7fc-xtnljuvvgs.chromatic.com/).

 For information on utility classes and other features of NES.css, refer to the official NES.css documentation.